 Computational Biology and Bioinformatics

 The focus in the computational biology and bioinformatics group is to develop computational strategies to store, analyse and model a variety of biological data (from protein measurements to insect behavioural data).
-Most of our computational tools are based on machine learning, with neuroscience being a major domain of application.

 Faculty

-- Guido Sanguinetti: probabilistic modeling of biological systems, dynamics of regulatory networks, computational epigenetics, spatiotemporal systems
+Guido Sanguinetti Probabilistic modeling of biological systems, dynamics of regulatory networks, computational epigenetics, spatiotemporal systems.

-- Douglas Armstrong: molecular neuroinformatics, network models, behavioural models.
+Douglas Armstrong Molecular neuroinformatics, network models, behavioural models.

 Events

 We have a very informal reading group and publications monitoring system.
 We meet every two-three weeks in the coffee area on level 1 at 10am, discuss recently published papers over coffee, and then move on to read in more detail one/ two selected papers (we work on a rota informally).
-You can see a record of our reading group/ publication monitoring here.

 Joining the group

 We also have a large MSc programme in bioinformatics.
-For this,
+For this, you should apply directly to the School for information:

-this Information about the MSc programme.
+Information about the MSc programme

 Occasionally we have openings for postdoctoral researchers.
 Please contact the individual lecturers directly about this.